julinha13/julinha13/README.md

 </p>

 ---
-✨ I'm a Information System's student at UFMG (Brazil) and a software development inter.
+✨ I'm a Information System's student at UFMG (Brazil) and a software development intern.
 I worky mainly with front-end but my goal is to became a Software Engineer working with both front-end and back-end.

 I love share my knowledge with others and learn about pretty much anything new.
 On my free time I like to read, watch movies and spend time with my family and friends.